bellial/PrideDevBank/README.md

 # PrideDevBank

-A Java App for a bank using Junit, Maven and Spring boot, learned in the PrideDev course.
+A Java API for a bank using Junit, Maven and Spring boot, developed during the PrideDev course.